 - High number of kernel audit messages: Certain workloads, especially those with extremely high rates of forking or execve’ing of subprocesses will generate an increased number of kernel audit messages.
 If these subprocesses are short-lived, in the case of a forking process manager for instance, this can generate many events per second.
 Our Agent will attempt to decode, process, and transform all of these events and keep with the output rate of the audit framework, up to the CPU limits we’ve placed (by default, we cap at 40% CPU utilize of the core we’re running on).

 In addition to increased CPU load, you may notice increased memory load as our internal caches and batching of events will grow to accommodate the increased flow of events.

-The Threat Stack CSP platform can give you insight into process execution behaviors on a global scale — we provide aggregate information on the Events view of all processes executing across your fleet, as well as at a local, server level, which you can view in Servers > Server Details.
+The Distributed Cloud AIP platform can give you insight into process execution behaviors on a global scale — we provide aggregate information on the Events view of all processes executing across your fleet, as well as at a local, server level, which you can view in Servers > Server Details.
 From there, you can view detailed process execution detail and see, at a granular level, which processes are generating the most events.
 From there, we can offer additional tuning to reduce the event flow (some events may be unimportant and filtered out).

-At Threat Stack, we run the current production version of the agent on our production infrastructure — every system we run to provide the Threat Stack platform is running our agent.
-Our development environment runs a mixture of production and development agents.
-For the purposes of this document, we’ll be using statistics from our production environment to describe our agent’s performance.
-We do no special tuning of the agent for our platform and run the exact same code as customers.
+At Distributed Cloud AIP, we run the current production version of the Agent on our production infrastructure — every system we run to provide the Distributed Cloud AIP platform is running our Agent.
+Our development environment runs a mixture of production and development Agents.
+For the purposes of this document, we’ll be using statistics from our production environment to describe our Agent’s performance.
+We do no special tuning of the Agent for our platform and run the exact same code as customers.